What IS a Custom Longboard Deck?

 Custom Longboard Shape

-Another version of a “custom longboard deck” is a board with a custom shape cut out of someone else’s mold.
+Another level of customization is a board with a custom shape cut out of someone else’s mold.
 This can be a pretty cool process, and it’s one that we have experimented with in the past.
 We even did this a bit in 2017 during that period of time that we helped start a manufacturer in Denver, making new shapes in molds that we had already created for ourselves.
 That was a fun process!

-The quality of this type of custom longboard shape is going to be a reflection of the quality of the mold you are working with.
+The quality of this type of custom shaping is going to be a reflection of the quality of the mold you are working with.
 A good example would be the Robert Burns Sacrifice shape that we made out of the Sacrifice mold.
 It had a tapered back end and a little bit wider body up front.
 It was a killer shape and people definitely loved it, but the added width in the front ended up making the concave feel just a hair too heavy for my tastes.
 We really designed that mold with the specific shape and width of the Sacrifice in mind.
 With this technique, it’s likely that you will end up with something that is unique and totally awesome.
-But as a designer, it may not be quite perfect.
-That’s fine for many people, but we have always strived for improvement and eventual perfection.
+But as a designer–and remember, it’s my job to be picky–it may not be quite perfect.
+That’s fine for many people, but we have always strived for continual improvement and eventual perfection.

 As Pantheon has progressed through time, we have begun getting more and more specific with our molds and shape combinations.
 This is because if you truly are designing a custom longboard deck, the mold and the shape have been designed for each other.
 You can’t shake someone’s hand that isn’t shaking back.
 Or you can, but it’s weird, isn’t it?
 This is the relationship between a longboard deck and its mold, though it may be less obvious than a limp hand.